CommandPost/FCPCafe/docs/blog/no-holds-barred-the-making-of-misery-lane.md

 ---
-title: No Holds Barred: The Making of Misery Lane
+title: No Holds Barred - The Making of Misery Lane
 date: 2012-06-13
 author: Chris Hocking
 layout: blog